Kenya entry requirements for Israel passport holders

 May be checked

 Israeli passport holders need a visa to enter Kenya.
-Apply for an e-Visa online before you travel — it's straightforward and usually processed within a few days.
-Plan ahead to avoid last-minute stress.
+You can apply for an e-Visa online before you travel — it's straightforward and usually processed within a few days.
+Plan ahead to avoid last-minute stress, especially if you're traveling in 2026.

 Entry requirements